Mace (retailer): Republic of Ireland

 Mace has traded in Ireland since 1960 and is Ireland's oldest franchise convenience shop.
 In the beginning there were over a dozen wholesalers operating the brand.

 Mace in the Republic of Ireland is now owned entirely by BWG Foods.
 Previously the rights to the brands have been split with Mangans Wholesale and Vantage Holdings owning certain regional rights.
 In 2000 BWG bought the Mace rights belonging to Vantage Holdings and in 2008 BWG Bought out the entire Mangans Group.
 These purchases finally consolidated the brand in Ireland under one owner.
 In the Republic, BWG services about 240 shops across its supermarket, food shop and forecourt formats.
 BWG also owns the Spar and XL brands in Ireland.

 In Ireland, north and south, the Mace shops offer a more advanced range of in-shop services than their counterparts in Great Britain.
 Almost all shops offer hot food "to go" and hot "bean to cup" beverages.
 The shops are also typically larger, with smaller shops in Northern Ireland branded Mace Express.
 Shops of this size in the Republic would be branded XL rather than Mace.

-BWG has an exclusive agreement with Maxol to brand all Maxol petrol station forecourt convenience shops as "Maxol Mace".
+BWG had an exclusive agreement with Maxol to brand all Maxol petrol station forecourt convenience shops in the Republic of Ireland as "Maxol Mace".
+This is no longer used as of 2024 and Maxol now uses its own brand in partnership with BWG.